 You can read up on the details here but essentially, as you make monthly mortgage payments over time, you build up more and more equity into your home.
 You end up owning a greater percentage of your home over time until you own 100% of it one day.

-And when that day arrives, there’s a very good change that the property you purchased for $200,000 at one point, is now worth tens of thousands dollars more.
+And when that day arrives, there’s a very good chance that the property you purchased for $200,000 at one point, is now worth much more.

 Example of Making Money with Home Ownership

 You just made $37,000 in two years, simply by paying your mortgage and living in your home.
-You now have $37,000 in equity + however much money you’ve been paying on your mortgage.
+You now have $37,000 in equity!

 The State of Black Home Ownership Rates

 Here’s the problem.
-According to a report from the National Association of Real Estate Brokers’s an association dedicated to increasing black home ownership, home ownership rates are 73% for white people while hovering at only 49% for black people, which is pretty much the same rate of black home ownership in the 1960s; after the Fair Housing Act of 1968.
+According to a report from the National Association of Real Estate Brokers’s, an association dedicated to increasing black home ownership, home ownership rates are 73% for white people while hovering at only 49% for black people, which is pretty much the same rate of black home ownership in the 1960s; after the Fair Housing Act of 1968.
+Let that sink in.

 50 years of federal, organizational and educational efforts around addressing home ownership rates for black people and we have barely moved the needle.
 As a matter of fact, black home ownership rates have declined since 2004.